Why Can’t I Search a PDF? 8 Fixes That Actually Work

 Step 5: Ensure the checkbox for Enable Fast Find is checked, click OK, and restart Adobe Acrobat.

 A user on Adobe’s community forum reported that after purging the cache, a catalog document that previously returned no results became fully searchable.
-We confirmed this behavior with Adobe Acrobat
+We confirmed this behavior with Adobe Acrobat.

 Also See: 7 Must-Know Adobe Acrobat Alternatives for PDF Editing in 2026